raphaelsalak/dog-image-api-testing/README.md

 # Dog images
-Integrates dog api to display an image of a new dog on the screen.
+Integrates dog api to display a new image of a dog on the screen everytime the submit button is clicked.

 # Getting Started with Create React App